Story: Wading birds

 Wrecked on a reef

-In 1999, 21 shore plovers were discovered on storm-exposed Western Reef off Chatham Island, 100 kilometres from the other surviving population on South East Island.
+In 1999, 21 shore plovers were discovered on storm-exposed Western Reef off Chatham Island, 100 kilometres from the other surviving population on Rangatira Island.
 Their DNA suggests that this separate group existed in isolation for at least 100 years since rats had wiped out the birds on Chatham Island.
 Within a few years of their discovery, this sea-swamped but rat-free retreat had lost its charm – the reef was taken over by seals.
-The sole surviving shore plover, named Westy, was rescued.
+The sole surviving Western Reef shore plover, named Westy, was taken into captivity, from where his offspring have been released at several secure sites.

 Unlike other shorebirds, the starling-sized shore plover nests under thick vegetation, enabling predators to approach unseen.
 Even on the distant Chatham Islands, 850 kilometres east, the surviving plovers were not safe.
 In the early 1900s, collectors depleted the population: ‘[T]he incredible number of specimens in museums both local and overseas proves how eagerly these beautiful little plovers were sought after and what a good price they would fetch.’
 1